tmaks7/pipeline-leak-app/README.md

 ---

-## 🧠 How It Works
+##  How It Works

 ### 1. Data Generation
 Synthetic pipeline sensor data is generated at hourly intervals across 2,000 readings, capturing four sensor channels: inlet pressure, outlet pressure, inlet flow, and outlet flow.
-Leak events are injected at random intervals with realistic anomaly magnitudes — pressure drops of 5–10 kPa and flow losses of 10–30 L/s.
+Leak events are injected at random intervals with realistic anomaly magnitudes: pressure drops of 5–10 kPa and flow losses of 10–30 L/s.

 ### 2. Feature Engineering
 Four features are derived from the raw sensor readings: